sal55/langs/q-python.md

 Integer algorithms are generally faster executing in Q than in CPython.

-Q's interpreter also has an accelerator that can be switched in when executing on x64 using M's native code.
+Q's interpreter also has an accelerator that can be switched in when executing on x64.
 It can make some code 2-3 times as fast.

 The performance of PyPy is variable, and can be very good with lots of loops.
 But I suspect it is not still executing bytecode at that point as Q's accelerator still does.
 PyPy is also fantastically more complex than Q's interpreter, whose accelerator is part of the same program:
 ```